 FACILITATORS

-Menstrual Education Online
+Foundations of Menstrual Education

 Why train with us?

-For instance for girls and other young menstruators:
+For instance for girls:

 • Many will start their period before they finish primary school(1), and many more will be wondering when they will start